 The price should start around 30 GEL but can increase depending on your bargaining skills and the time of year.
 You can also book a trip with a driver from Tbilisi, but expect to pay around 100 GEL for that, especially if the driver speaks English.

 If you’re looking for an off-beat day trip from Tbilisi, Pankisi Gorge is a wonderful choice.

-Pankisi is located in Georgia’s eastern Kakheti province, roughly 2.5 hours’ drive from Tbilisi via the Gombori Pass or just an hour from Telavi.
-Akhmeta is the biggest town in the area, but it’s the smaller villages that stretch out through the gorge – including Duisi, Birkiani, and Omalo – that are a real delight to explore.
+Pankisi is located in Georgia’s eastern Kakheti province, roughly 2.5 hour drive from Tbilisi via the Gombori Pass or just an hour from Telavi.
+Akhmeta is the biggest town in the area, but it’s the smaller villages that stretch out through the gorge – including Duisi, Birkiani, and Omalo – that are an absolute delight to explore.

-Pankisi is home to members of Georgia’s Kist community, who have their roots in Chechnya, just over the border.
-In the village of Jokolo, a community-based tourism project is working to introduce visitors to Kist language, customs, and culture.
+Pankisi is home to Georgia’s Kist community members, who have their roots in Chechnya, just over the border.
+In the village of Jokolo, a community-based tourism project is working to introduce visitors to the Kist language, customs, and culture.